sueszli/blog/is a phd right for me?.md

 3. **accept the role of skill as well as luck.**

    - no academic degree guarantees success; it only improves your chances if you put in the effort.
-   - each ph.d. experience differs due to various factors such as research field, advisors, institution reputation, and location.
+   - each ph.d. experience differs due to various factors such as research field, advisors, institution reputation, and location (european ph.d.s are shorter).

 4. **think about distributions vs. samples.**